-Welcome to FlizzIndia here we have the Eligibility Criteria for NDA Exam.
+Welcome to FlizzIndia here we have the Eligibility Criteria like Age Limit, Height and Weight for NDA Exam.
 NDA is the national level test is held twice (NDA I and NDA II) in a year in the months of April and November.
 Candidates have to first qualify the written test with the minimum qualifying marks and then appear for the SSB Interview round to get entry into NDA.

 NDA 1 and 2 Age Limit and Marital Status

 It should be clearly noted that only unmarried male candidates, who are not born earlier than July 2, 2005 and not later than July 1, 2008 are eligible to appear for NDA 1 Exam.

 For NDA 2 2024, candidates must be born between January 2, 2006 and January 1, 2009.

 Married candidates and female candidates are ineligible to apply for NDA Exam.

 The date of birth mentioned in the application must be the same as that entered in the Matriculation or Secondary School Leaving Certificate.